syncwrld/mush-trampoline/README.md

 ## MushJumpPad
-Copy of mush.com.br jump pad lobby system, now you can stop of asking it to me in my discord dm
+Copy of mush.com.br jump pad lobby system

 ## How to use
 Put the jar into your `plugins` folder and restart the server, now you can configure the plugin in `config.yml` file.